Germany-China relationship status: it's complicated | DW | 28.04.2021

 Germany and China are struggling to sweep political differences under the table and to focus on less contentious areas like trade ties

-Sometimes working partnerships of many years' standing can reach sticking points.
+Sometimes working partnerships of many years' standing can hit stumbling blocks.
 Common ground has been exhausted while respective visions of the future diverge further and further.
 Two parties can no longer really get along — but cutting ties is no longer an option either.

 Berlin and Beijing seem to be moving toward this point.
 At Wednesday's sixth German-Chinese government consultations, both sides alluded to their differences.